statistical mean, median, mode and range

 What is statistical mean, median, mode and range?

 There are two major types of statistical distributions.
-The first type contains discrete random variables.
-This means that every term has a precise, isolated numerical value.
+The first type contains discrete random variables, which means every term has a precise, isolated numerical value.
 The second major type of distribution contains a continuous random variable.
 A continuous random variable is a random variable where the data can take infinitely many values.
 When a term can acquire any value within an unbroken interval or span, it is called a probability density function.

-IT professionals need to understand the definition of mean, median, mode and range to plan capacity and balance load, manage systems, perform maintenance and troubleshoot issues.
-Furthermore, understanding of statistical terms is important in the growing field of data science.
+IT professionals and data scientists need to understand the definition of mean, median, mode and range to plan capacity and balance load, manage systems, perform maintenance and troubleshoot issues.

 How are mean, median, mode and range used in the data center?